Lacrosse in Pennsylvania: Women's university level

-Women's lacrosse started up in Scotland at St Leonards School in the 1890s, but was not introduced into the United States until 1926 at The Bryn Mawr School in Baltimore.
+Women's lacrosse began at St Leonards School in Scotland in the 1890s, and was introduced to the United States in 1926 at Bryn Mawr School in Baltimore.
 The United States Women's Lacrosse Association was established in 1931.
 Penn State started up a women's program in 1965 and Lock Haven University in 1969.
 And in 1971 the Association for Intercollegiate Athletics for Women was founded to govern collegiate women's athletics in the United States and to administer national championships.

 The most successful programs have been Temple University and Penn State in both the AIAW and NCAA Division I, West Chester University in Division II, as well as Ursinus College and Franklin & Marshall in Division III.
 Pennsylvania colleges and universities have won a combined 17 USWLA, AIAW and NCAA women's lacrosse national titles.

 Temple won championships in 1984 and 1988; Penn State in 1978, 1979, 1980, 1987 and 1989; West Chester in 2002 and 2008; Ursinus in 1986, 1989 and 1990; and Franklin & Marshall in 2007 and 2009.
 The Penn State Nittany Lions (women) in 1978, 1979 and 1980 went 45-1-3, won the first 3 national collegiate (USWLA) championships in the sport of women's lacrosse, defeating Maryland, Massachusetts and Maryland, respectively, under head coach Gillian Rattray.

 Marsha Florio of Penn State and Gail Cummings of Temple are currently the 3rd and 4th all-time highest scoring Division I players with 380 and 378 career points, respectively.
 Stephanie Kienle and Katelyn Martin both of West Chester are the 1st and 2nd highest all-time scoring Division II players with 390 and 376 career points, respectively.

 In 2009 Franklin & Marshall won the Division III national title defeating Salisbury 11 to 10.
 In 2011 Gettysburg won the Division III national title defeating Bowdoin 16 to 5.
 Gettysburg won the title again in 2017.